 NorCRIN is the Norwegian hub of a larger European research network – ECRIN (European Clinical Research Infrastructure Network).

-The Ministry of Health and Care Services in Norway initiated the founding of NorCRIN, and Trondheim University Hospital (St. Olavs Hospital) is responsible for coordinating and operating the network.
+The Ministry of Health and Care Services in Norway initiated the founding of NorCRIN, and St. Olavs hospital is responsible for coordinating and operating the network.

 With the establishment of NorCRIN we expect the following results in Norway: